sdformat-editor/sdformat-editor/README.md

 The [GazeboSim Repos](https://github.com/orgs/gazebosim/repositories) include an SDFormat repo.

-Will definitely use the Gazebo Harmonic [SDFormat](https://github.com/gazebosim/sdformat/tree/sdf14/examples) repo.
-They have an example for parsing...
+Will use SDFormat and other Gazebo dependencies that are packaged with Gazebo Harmonic for now.
+They also include TinyXML2.

-Sick to SDF 14 since it is the latest stable version (associated with the latest stable version of Gazebo, which is Harmonic).

 [This Tutorial](http://sdformat.org/tutorials?tut=quickstart&cat=developers&) actually goes over file parsing which is pretty nifty.